wp-plugins/simple-ajax-chat/readme.txt

 Question: "Can we auto delete after some minutes all the chats?"

-Answer: Yes, please see this post: http://wp-mix.com/wordpress-cron-tips/
+Answer: Yes, please see this post: [WordPress Cron Tips](http://wp-mix.com/wordpress-cron-tips/)

 Question: "I'm interested to know if your chat plugin has the option to respond to chats via an iPhone app or another chat software.
 I didn't see how the chats are received."